r-hub/blog/content/post/2020-03-03-packageRank/index.md

 <br/>

-## computational performance and analytical limits
+## computational performance and analytical limitation

-Unlike `cranlogs::cran_download()`, which benefits from server-side support (i.e., download counts are "pre-computed"), `packageRank()` needs to download the [logs from RStudio](http://cran-logs.rstudio.com/) and compute the ranks of download counts.
+Unlike `cranlogs::cran_download()`, which benefits from server-side support (i.e., download counts are "pre-computed"), `packageRank()` needs to download the [logs from RStudio](http://cran-logs.rstudio.com/) and then compute the ranks of download counts.
 This imposes a performance penalty and a limit on analysis.

 While the performance penalty is mitigated by caching downloaded log files using the [`'memoise'`](https://CRAN.R-project.org/package=memoise) package, the analytic limitation is harder to overcome.
 Anything beyond a one-day cross-sectional comparison (e.g., rank percentiles over time) is "expensive"; you have to download all the needed log files, each of which can push 50 MB.
 If you want to compare ranks for a week, you'd have to download 7 log files.
 If you want to compare ranks for a month, you'd have to download 30 odd log files.

 Nevertheless, as a proof-of-concept the plot below compares nominal download counts with their rank percentiles for [`'cholera'`](https://cran.r-project.org/package=cholera) for the first week in March:

-{{<figure src="counts_ranks-1.png" title="Figure 10 A Comparison of Package Download Counts and Rank Percentiles">}}
+{{<figure src="counts_ranks-1.png" title="Figure 10 Comparison of Package Download Counts and Rank Percentiles">}}

 ******